Aqib-shakeel07/Muse-and-Cat-game-using-Genetic-Algorithm/README.md

 ---

+---

 # Cat and Mouse Split-Screen Game 🎮

 A split-screen **Cat and Mouse game** built using Python's Pygame library.
-The game allows players to place mousetraps strategically to eliminate enemies (mouse) while competing against an AI using a **genetic algorithm** for mousetrap placement.
+The game allows players to place mousetraps strategically to eliminate enemies (mice) while competing against an AI using a **genetic algorithm** for mousetrap placement.

 ## Features

 - 🎯 **Split-Screen Gameplay**: Compete against the AI in a split-screen environment.
 - 🧠 **Genetic Algorithm**: The AI uses a genetic algorithm to decide optimal mousetrap placement.
-- 💥 **mousetrap Defense Mechanics**: Place mousetraps manually to attack and defeat incoming enemies (mouse).
+- 💥 **Mousetrap Defense Mechanics**: Place mousetraps manually to attack and defeat incoming enemies (mice).
 - 🔊 **Sound Effects and Music**: Background music and effects enhance gameplay.
-- 🏆 **Dynamic Win Conditions**: Compete to eliminate a set number of enemies (mouse) before the AI does.
+- 🏆 **Dynamic Win Conditions**: Compete to eliminate a set number of enemies (mice) before the AI does.

 ---